gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

       // Multiply the position by the matrix. gl_Position = vec4((u_matrix * vec3(a_position, 1)).xy, 0, 1);

-      // Convert from clipspace to colorspace.
+      // Convert from clip space to color space.
-      // Clipspace goes -1.0 to +1.0
+      // Clip space goes -1.0 to +1.0
-      // Colorspace goes from 0.0 to 1.0
+      // Color space goes from 0.0 to 1.0
     *  v_color = gl_Position * 0.5 + 0.5;
     }